inconvergent/cl-stm/docs/stm.md

  ;       ;          (sm3 (itr/n sm0 3 #'princ))) ; eval & print 3 ping-pongs
  ;       ;     (itr/n sm3 11 #'print)))          ; eval & print the next 11
  ;
- ;     see iterators and accumulators:
+ ;     ITR / ACC - iterators and accumulators
+ ;
+ ;       there are three accumulator / iterator functions:
+ ;
  ;       - acc/all acc/n acc/until
  ;       - itr/all itr/n itr/until
+ ;
+ ;       NOTE: the iterators are just thinwraps around the corresponding accumulator ;             using the r/acc/val function. which just returns the value.
  ;
  ;       all iterators and accumulators use the act function to process each value ;       before it is returned. the default is:
  ;
  ;       ; (lambda (v rule) v) ; aka #'r/identity, which just returns the value.